 R333.3 Fireplace or wood stove alterations prohibited.

 Fireplaces constructed or installed on or after December 31, 1998, that contain a gas or electric log insert or a wood stove insert, shall not be altered to directly burn wood or any other solid fuel.
 On or after December 31, 1998, no person, firm, or corporation shall alter a fireplace, wood stove, or other solid fuel burning appliance in any manner that would void its certification or operational compliance with the provisions of this section.

-Fireplaces constructed or installed on or after December 31, 1998, shall not be altered without first obtaining a permit from the City to ensure compliance with this section. mot obtaining a pointit from the Oity to chear o compliantoo than the cocaon.
+Fireplaces constructed or installed on or after December 31, 1998, shall not be altered without first obtaining a permit from the City to ensure compliance with this section.

 Justification: This amendment is included to comply with Chapter 40 of the Phoenix City Code and with Maricopa County Air Pollution Control regulations.

 Cost Impact: No cost impact.
 Matches existing regulations.
-Approved in previous 2018 Code Adoption process: ACTION TAKEN: 2024 Code Committee Date: 01/15/2025 Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 3/20/2025 Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) ☐ Approved as submitted ☐ Modified and approved ☐ Denied ☐ No action taken Transportation, Infrastructure and Planning Subcommittee Date: Approved as submitted Modified and approved Denied No action taken City Council Action Date: Approved as submitted Modified and approved Denied No action taken
+Approved in previous 2018 Code Adoption process: NO ACTION TAKEN: 2024 Code Committee Date: 01/15/2025 Approved as submitted I Modified and approved I Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 03/20/2025 Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) Date: 04/22/2025 Approved as submitted I Modified and approved I Denied No action taken Transportation, Infrastructure and Planning Subcommittee Date: 05/21/2025 Approved as submitted Modified and approved Denied No action taken City Council Action Date: 06/18/2025 □ No action taken Approved as submitted Modified and approved Denied Adopted by City of Phoenix Ordinance G-7397 effective August 1, 2025